Want to get your first credit card

 If you have a credit card with high interest you should consider transferring the balance.
 Many credit card companies offer special rates, including 0% interest, when you transfer your balance to their credit card.
 Work out if this is beneficial to you before you make the decision to transfer balances.

-Emergency, business or travel purposes, is all that a credit card should really be used for.
+Emergency, business or travel purposes, all that a credit card should really use for.
 You want to keep credit open for the times when you need it most, not when purchasing luxury items.
-You never know when an emergency will crop up, so it is best that you are prepared.
+You never know when an emergency will crop up, so it best that you're prepared.

 Credit cards can be a lot simpler than you thought.
 Now that you've learned the basics of getting one, you're ready to sign up for your first card.
 Have fun making responsible purchases and watching your credit score begin to soar!
 Remember that you can always reread this article if you need extra help figuring out which credit card to get.
 Now you can go and get your card.